-The applicants have carried out an assessment on the B2000 Lower Rochester Road / B2108 Brompton Farm Road / B2000 Cooling Road / B2108 Hollywood Lane double mini-roundabout junction.
+The conclusions from the MAM outline that Network statistics indicate that overall network delay would increase in result to the proposal development, the largest impact equates to an 2.2% increase in subnetwork 1 and a 7.8% increase in subnetwork 9.

-It is important to considered planning policy guidance, Paragraph 111 of the NPPF 2021 states that;
+In terms of Junction Statistics, the conclusions from the report demonstrate an increase in delay on a number of approaches.
+Two of the key junctions under consideration B2000 Lower Rochester Road / B2108 Brompton Farm Road / B2000 Cooling Road / B2108 Hollywood Lane double mini-roundabout junction and A289 Hasted Road/Four Elms Rbt.
+It is important to considered planning policy guidance, Paragraph 111 of the NPPF 2021 states that.